 Retrospectively enrolled participants can introduce bias toward the reporting of more unusual and severe outcomes and are less likely to be representative of the general population than prospectively enrolled participants.
-They may also recall past drug exposures differently compared with prospectively enrolled patients.
-Therefore, retrospectively enrolled participants will be excluded from the analysis population but will be included in supplementary analyses (Section 9.7.6).
+They may also recall past drug exposures differently compared to prospectively enrolled patients.
+Therefore, retrospectively enrolled participants will be excluded from the analysis population but will be included in supplementary analyses.

 Diagnostic prenatal tests (eg, ultrasound to scan for structural defects at approximately 20 gestational weeks, chorionic villus sampling, and amniocentesis) can determine with high accuracy whether a fetus has a structural or chromosomal abnormality.
 Therefore, inclusion of individuals who have had diagnostic prenatal testing in the analysis population may introduce bias.
-To examine this potential bias, a sensitivity analysis that applies a stricter definition of prospective enrollment will be conducted (Section 9.7.7.1).
+To examine this potential bias, a sensitivity analysis that applies a stricter definition of prospective enrollment will be conducted.
 For this analysis, individuals who enroll prior to diagnostic prenatal testing will be considered prospectively enrolled, and individuals who enroll after diagnostic prenatal testing, regardless of the results, will be considered retrospectively enrolled.
 The outcomes of individuals who enroll prior to diagnostic prenatal testing will be compared with those of individuals who enrolled after diagnostic prenatal testing.

 9.7.1.3.
-Participants exposed to known teratogens or investigational medications
+Participants exposed to teratogens or investigational medications

 Participants will be considered exposed to teratogens or investigational medications during pregnancy if a dose is taken at any time during pregnancy (from conception to pregnancy outcome) or prior to pregnancy (time period equivalent to 5 times the product's half-life).
-A list of known teratogens (ANNEX 4) has been developed and will be continually updated based on the data available in the Teratogen Information System (TERIS) database of teratogenic agents and publications (Polifka 2002; Feldkamp 2015; Zomerdijk 2015; TERIS 2021).
+A list of teratogens (Annex 5) has been developed and will be continually updated based on the data available in the Teratogen Information System (TERIS) database of teratogenic agents and publications (Polifka 2002; Feldkamp 2015; TERIS 2021).
 Investigational medications include drugs that are not yet approved by the FDA.
-Participants who are exposed to known teratogens or investigational medications during pregnancy will be excluded from the analysis population but will be included in supplementary analyses.
+Participants who are exposed to teratogens or investigational medications during pregnancy will be excluded from the analysis population but will be included in supplementary analyses.